-Neurofeedback is a type of biofeedback that addresses cognitive imbalances revealed in an EEG.
-This direct brain function training uses electrodes placed on specific areas of the scalp to record and amplify the EEG, or brainwaves, and control auditor and visual feedback, which allows learning to take place.
+Neurofeedback is a type of biofeedback that addresses cognitive imbalances revealed in a QEEG.
+This direct brain function training uses electrodes placed on specific areas of the scalp to record and amplify the QEEG, or brainwaves, and control auditory and visual feedback, which allows retraining of the brain to take place.

 We also incorporate LENS, or Low Energy Neurofeedback System, which was created as an alternative to medication for brain-based problems.
 Using a low power electromagnetic field, similar to the ones that surround digital watches, LENS is able to simultaneously monitor brain activity and carry feedback to specific sites on the brain.

 Traditional Neurofeedback (TNF)